 The developer of Stardew Valley, Eric “ConcernedApe” Barone, has confirmed that he is working on a new game.

-MP (multiplayer) is the last facet of indie-hit Stardew Valley, one of the most successful alumni of Steam’s much-maligned ‘greenlight’ programme, which was scrapped in 2017.
+MP (multiplayer) is the last facet of indie hit Stardew Valley, one of the most successful alumnis of Steam’s much-maligned ‘greenlight’ programme, which was scrapped in 2017.

 Whilst Barone seems adamant on keeping his next game an enigma, there may be several things we can assume about it based on the development of Stardew Valley.

-Barone is a perfectionist who refused to put Stardew Valley into early access or accept pre-orders as he wanted the game to be a complete product.
+Barone is a perfectionist who refused to put Stardew Valley into early access or accept pre-orders as he wanted the game the game to be a complete product.

 Judging on the use of the word ‘my’ in his tweet and a lack of any information to the contrary, allied with the eventual critical and commercial success of Stardew Valley, this preference for solo development and perfectionism is likely continue.